 - Ecology, evolution and behavior graduate program ranked sixth in nation (2011 U.S. News and World Report).

-- One of the largest and most diverse systematics collections in the country with over nine million specimens, including vertebrate paleontology (750,000), non-vertebrate paleontology (4 million), reptiles and amphibians (80,000), fishes (1 million), insects (2 million), birds and mammals (6,000), and vascular plants (1.1 million).
+- One of the largest and most diverse systematics collections in the country with over four million specimens, including reptiles and amphibians (80,000), fishes (1 million), insects (2 million), birds and mammals (6,000), and vascular plants (1.1 million).

 - Faculty are among the most-cited faculty in their fields, and among the most-cited faculty at the university.